How To Landscape Pubic Hair Without Upsetting Your Vagina

 If you still want to remove your pubic hair, know there are some things you can do to prevent negative health outcomes.

-Before you shave, it’s a good idea to trim the hair you want to remove so that you’re working with less.
+Before you shave your vagina, it’s a good idea to trim the hair you want to remove so that you’re working with less.
 Take a warm shower or bath to soften your skin, and then use shaving cream or soap with aloe vera so that you start off soothed.
 Using a sharp (aka brand new) razor and shaving in the direction your hair grows will help make sure you don’t get ingrown hairs or razor burn.

 If you’re getting waxed, make sure you do it at a clean facility that uses new wax for each customer and doesn’t double dip.
 The wax should also not be too hot — the general best practice is to use wax that moves with the consistency of honey and is a temperature that's not so hot that it burns when it touches your skin.
 Hard wax is gentler than speed wax, so ask for that.